erwinw/antaeus/README.md

 This approach has the following disadvantages:

-1. If the API endpoint gets called multiple times, invoices might end up being "paid" twice;
+1. If the API endpoint gets called multiple times, invoices might end up being "paid" twice (since listing the invoices and charging them is not atomic);
 2. I don't know if there is a duration limitation for API calls; if there are many invoices to be paid we might hit that timeout.